How to contribute to the megathread

 - Ensure you have the setting "Pull on startup" turned ON

-Imgur (Optional)
+Imgur (Recommended)

 I have personally run into issues with embedding files and having them successfully upload to the site.
 If you run into those same issues (I think you likely will) you should install the Obsidian Imgur plugin.
 It automatically uploads images you paste into the doc to Imgur which works much better.
 Follow the setup guide on the install page.